volunux/laserpay/README.md

 ## Localhost: Response times is less than 15ms

 ## Heroku deployment: Response times at the time of testing is greater than 30ms

+To run on localhost, clone repo and cd in to directory, run "npm install" and "npm start subsequently"

+**NB: Localhost app runs on port 3000**